Daniel: Chapter 6

 - love

 Daniel serves as a model for all believers on the behavior of a Christian whether in prosperity or in tremendous hardship and persecution.
-The entire first half of this book was upon the demonstration of God's sovereignty over man and governments as demonstrated through Daniel, Shadrach, Meshach, and Abednego.
+The entire first half of this book concentrated on God's sovereignty over man and governments as demonstrated through Daniel, Shadrach, Meshach, and Abednego.
 There will now be a shift in the remaining six chapters of this fantastic book.
-Instead of concentrating on the historical part of these men and the kingdoms that they were exiled to, the emphasis shifts to the prophesies of future events that were given to Daniel.
+Instead of an overview on the historical part of these men and the kingdoms that they were exiled to, the emphasis in this book shifts to the prophesies of future events that were revealed to Daniel.